Background image

 Featured blog post image

 1. Fern is an SDK generation tool designed for the Fern domain-specific language (DSL).
-It creates SDKs in 4 languages and API reference documentation
+It creates SDKs in seven languages and API reference documentation.

-2. Speakeasy is a complete platform for building & exposing enterprise APIs.
-It is OpenAPI-native and supports SDK generation in 9 languages, as well as Terraform and documentation.
+2. Speakeasy is a complete platform for building and exposing enterprise APIs.
+It is OpenAPI-native and supports SDK generation in ten languages, as well as Terraform providers and documentation.

 How is Speakeasy different?

-We've built a platform that does more than merely generate SDKs.
-You could use Fern for SDKs, Stoplight for documentation, Spectral for linting, and handroll your Terraform provider, or you could use Speakeasy for everything.
+We’ve built a platform that does more than merely generate SDKs.
+You could use Fern for SDKs, Stoplight for documentation, Spectral for linting, and handroll your Terraform provider, or you could use Speakeasy to do it all.
 One platform, one team, all your API needs handled.

 Speakeasy is designed to be OpenAPI-native.
 We don’t believe the world needs another standard for describing APIs.
 OpenAPI has its flaws, but it’s the established standard, and we’re committed to making it better.
 That means that Speakeasy is interoperable with the rest of the API tooling ecosystem.
 Mix and match us with your other favorite tools, and we’ll play nice.

 Speakeasy SDKs are designed to work in any environment.
-We support the latest versions of the languages we target, and we're committed to keeping them up to date.
-Our TypeScript SDKs can be bundled for the browser and many other JavaScript environments, while Fern's are Node.js only.
+Speakeasy supports the latest versions of the languages it targets, and we’re committed to staying up to date with new releases.
+Our TypeScript SDKs can be bundled for the browser and many other JavaScript environments, while Fern’s are Node.js-only.

 Comparing Speakeasy and Fern

-Everyone has that one odd language that is critically important to their business and seemingly to nobody else's.
-That's why we're committed to supporting the long tail.
-In our first year, we've made a dent, but we've got further to go.
-See a language that you need that we don't support?
-Let us know (opens in a new tab)!
+Everyone has that one odd language that is critically important to their business and seemingly to nobody else’s.
+That’s why we’re committed to supporting the long tail.
+We’ve made a dent, but we’ve got further to go.
+Is there a language you need that we don’t support?
+Join our Slack community (opens in a new tab) to let us know.

 LanguageSpeakeasyFern